 Diabetes is a permanent chronic condition that can have serious consequences if not treated correctly.

 What happens when you have Diabetes?

-When you understand how Diabetes works in the body it’s easier to grasp how so many parts of the body can be adversely affected by it.
-If you have Type 1 Diabetes, your body’s immune system destroys the cells which release insulin, eventually eliminating insulin production within the body.
-Without insulin, cells can’t absorb the glucose that’s needed to produce energy.
+If you have Type 1 Diabetes, your body’s immune system destroys the cells that release Insulin, eventually eliminating Insulin production within the body.
+Without Insulin, cells can’t absorb the glucose that’s needed to produce energy.

-If you have Type 2 Diabetes, your body is unable to use insulin in the right way and over time the production of insulin decreases.
-If you have Gestational Diabetes, it means that you, as a pregnant female, have experienced a spike in your blood glucose levels which could be brought about by various aspects of your pregnancy.
+If you have Type 2 Diabetes, your body is unable to use Insulin in the right way.
+Over time, the production of Insulin decreases.
+If you have Gestational Diabetes, it means that you have experienced a spike in your blood glucose levels that are linked to your pregnancy.

 How does Diabetes affect your body?

 Diabetes, despite being directly related to blood glucose levels, is indirectly related to many other health conditions and challenges.
-The five most common body parts impacted by the onset of Diabetes, especially if left untreated, include your feet, skin, eyes, nerves and kidneys (specifically blood pressure levels).
+The five most common body parts impacted by the onset of Diabetes, especially if left untreated, include your feet, skin, eyes, nerves and kidneys.

 How Diabetes affects your feet: